Your Cycle account is your gateway to the platform. With it, you can create or join hubs, deploy infrastructure, and manage your containers.

 images.example.cominto the URL field.
 It's recommended to host your own Docker Registry on Cycle for extra security instead of using the public Docker Hub option.

 - Wait for the image to import.
-When complete, a button will become clickable that says "Select Image".
+When complete, a dropdown menu will become clickable that says "Select Image".

 - Select your image from the list.
 If you just imported it, it will be selected for you automatically.